LauraMarott/SocialGraphs/RankingReviews.md

 ### Sentiment Analysis

 It is necessary for us to rethink the text analysis!
 The individual words (and the bigrams) have not been informative, thus a sentiment analysis is made on each ranking category to see if the ranking correlates to the sentiment of the reviews.
 The sentiment analysis is based on the idea that some words are more or less positive and negative than others.
 Therefore, the words are assigned "scores" and the mean sentiment for each review in each ranking category is calculated resulting in the sentiment distributions.
+The scores are assigned using [this list](https://github.com/LauraMarott/SocialGraphs/blob/master/AFINN-111.txt).
 It is assummed that the sentiment for the high ranked movies are higher than for the low ranked movies.

 First, the average sentiment scores and standard deviations are shown for each category: